Paul McCarthy Beaten Up Over Butt Plug Sculpture

 By Friday morning #Vendome was the top trending topic on Twitter, with individuals variously posing humorously with the sculpture or decrying it as a affront to French culture and the country’s children.

-The Sculpture “started as a joke”
+The sculpture “started as a joke”

 For his part, McCarthy told the paper that the sculpture “started as a joke.”
-He says that he originally thought that butt plugs have a similar shape to a Brancusi sculpture and later realized that, in green, the form was also redolent of a Christmas tree.
-“But it is an abstract work,” McCarthy contends.
-“People may be offended if they want to refer to [it as a] plug, but, for me, it is more of an abstraction.”
+He says that he originally thought that butt plugs have a similar shape to a Constantin Brancusi sculpture and later realized that, in green, the form was also redolent of a Christmas tree.

-Flay also concedes that the sculpture is undeniably controversial and plays on an ambiguity of form between a Christmas tree and the sex toy.
-“This is neither a surprise nor a secret,” she tells Le Monde.
-However, she contends that this very ambiguity buffers the sculpture from being offensive or harmful to children and notes that it was fully approved by all relevant governmental and local bodies before being installed.
+“This is neither a surprise nor a secret,” she told Le Monde.
+However, she argued that this very ambiguity buffers the sculpture from being offensive or harmful to children and notes that it was fully approved by all relevant governmental and local bodies before being installed.